Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

 The gold spot price is determined by market forces in the 24-hour global over-the-counter market for gold and reflects the information available to the market at any given time.
 The Indicative Intraday Value per GLD share published on the www.spdrgoldshares.com website is based on the mid-point of the bid/offer gold spot price adjusted for the Trust's daily accrued expenses.

 The NYSE Arca is an electronic exchange which displays orders simultaneously to both buyer and seller.
 Once orders are submitted, all trades are executed in the manner designated by the party entering the national best bid or offer.
-The buy and sell offers are posted on NYSE Arca in price order from best to worst and if the prices match up, they are ordered based on the time the buy order or sell order was posted (earliest to latest).
+The buy and sell offers are posted on NYSE Arca in price order from best to worst and if the prices match up, they are executed based on the time the buy order or sell order was posted (earliest to latest).
 These prices reflect the supply and demand for shares which is influenced by factors including the gold spot price and its impact on the NAV.

 How do I find the intra-day NAV of GLD?